 Pilling cats can be challenging, to say the least.
 Even if you mange to get your cat to take pills by popping them directly into her mouth, you may be doing more harm than good.
 This practice is known as “dry pilling,” and it can not only be uncomfortable for your cat, it can cause serious damage to the delicate lining of the esophagus.

-Think about the last time you took a pill, capsule or vitamin.
+Think about the last time you took a pill or capsule.
 You most likely took it with a glass of water.
 And even if you did, depending on the size of the pill, it may have gotten lodged halfway down.
 Remember that uncomfortable feeling?
 You probably immediately drank some more water.
 Unfortunately, our cats don’t have the instinct to do that if something gets stuck in their esophagus.

 “Last year, I was prescribed clindamycin (Antirobe) for a dental infection and was instructed to take each capsule with a full glass of water.
 One night, being lazy, I took the capsule with just a gulp of water.
 What ensued was the worst case of heartburn/esophagitis I have ever had.
 At first, the pain was so intense I thought I was having a heart attack.
 This cured me of ever pilling a cat without a water or food chaser.”